goodsign/snowball/README.md

 Algorithms & encodings
 ----

-List all the main algorithms for each language, in UTF-8, and also with the most commonly used encoding.
+File **modules.txt** contains all the main algorithms for each language, in UTF-8, and also with the most commonly used encoding.

 ```